Connect with us

 “The locals dapat mag-share din sila in doing the little things for the import.
 ‘Di naman puwedeng aasa lang tayo sa import.”

-Against the Bossing alone, only two locals finished in double figures, namely Zavier Lucero and veteran Ian Sangalang as the frontcourt tandem made 15 and 12 points, respectively, and combined for 10 rebounds.
+Against the Bossing, only two locals finished in double figures, namely Zavier Lucero and veteran Ian Sangalang.
+The frontcourt tandem made 15 and 12 points, respectively, and combined for 10 rebounds.

-But making the loss even tougher is the fact that they lost to Blackwater for the first time after eight straight wins in the past, enabling the latter as well to snap a 12-game losing skid dating back to the Season 50 Philippine Cup.
+But making the loss even tougher is the fact that they lost to Blackwater for the first time after eight straight wins in the past.
+Their opponents also snapped a 12-game losing skid dating back to the Season 50 Philippine Cup.

 The culprit, again, was the old habits.

-But the former PBA star is keeping the faith, still, believing that everything shall fall into place as he himself sees how much his charges have been putting in the work in practice–it’s just that they have to translate as much into Ws.
+But the former PBA star is keeping the faith, still, believing that everything will fall into place.
+After all, he’s seen how much work his charges have been putting in practice — they just have to translate that into Ws.

 “We’ll just keep on working, just telling the players to trust the process,” the 41-year-old Tenorio stated.
 “Down the road, we’re gonna get our share of wins, as long as we continue working and staying positive about it.